Kukos/KTest/README.md

 ## Features
 * Good Verbose mode during assertions (both expect and assert) which can print every primitive variables using proper printf format
+* Smart type checking in compile time.
+Framework is using strict type checking with some exceptions:
+    1. If both types are pointers then pointers are compatible.
+Because for comparision we can use just void*
+    2. If one of the value is a bool variable then
+        2.1 Second val is a variable, then make type checking 2.2 Second val is a const value, then check if can be converted to bool (is equal 0 or 1) 2.3 First value is a const value and second value is a const value, they cannot be bool, because of promotion to int
 * Macros family with trivial relations (=, !=, <, <=, >, >=) and also macros for general condition
 * Multi suite mode.
 You can run as many test suite (with several test cases) as you want in 1 binary file
 * Parametrized test case.
 You can define every function as test case, so if you want to create parametrized test case, just pass function with arguments to TEST_CASE_RUN() macro